 Where to stay In Koh Lipe

-There is already a wide range of accommodation in Koh Lipe, from luxury resorts to backpackers dorms.
+There is already a decent range of accommodation in Koh Lipe, from luxury resorts to backpackers dorms.
 Yet during the high season the demand is so high that is really convenient to book your stay in advance.

 I highly recommend the place I stayed: Zanom Sunrise Resort.
 Offering comfy rustic bungalows, they’re the right kind of accommodation in the island: not too frugal but not too fancy either.
 And the price is very reasonable.
 You can read my full experience in Zanom Resort here.